smhasan24/Project_Team_Research/README.md

 A logistic regression model was created with gender as the predictor for placement (status_binary coded as 1 for "Placed").
 Summary outputs and confidence intervals were calculated​

+**Implication**: Gender does not influence placement status, suggesting other factors (e.g., academic performance, work experience) may play a more critical role in determining placement outcomes.

 # **Project: Team Research and Development Assignment**